gravitational/teleport/docs/4.1/admin-guide.md

 * Users always authenticate against "main" but use their certificates to access SSH nodes and Kubernetes API in all three clusters.
 * The DNS name of the main proxy server is "main.example.com"
+* The certificates issued contain the name of the Kubernetes cluster being used.

 In this scenario, users usually login using this command: